ibm-cloud-docs/dl/dl-route-report.md

    {: note}

 * Advertised - Specifies whether the route is advertised, learned, or not advertised.

+   The route is advertised only when BGP is established.
+   {: note}

 * Conflict - Specifies whether or not there is a route conflict.

 Select the Settings icon ![Settings icon](../../icons/settings.svg) to change the table's row height or edit column settings.